JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/inputs.md

 That block would instruct `create` to create a `last-touch.txt` file with the current `performance.now()` timestamp when run.

 :::note
-Blocks aren't required to use Inputs for dynamic data.
+Production functions aren't required to use Inputs for dynamic data.
 Doing so just makes that data easier to [mock out in tests](../testing/inputs) later on.
 :::